 If none of your campus choices can accept you, you can work with your home NSE coordinator to explore placement at a campus remaining open after the conference.

 Direct Placements: Post-ConferencePlacements made after the March conference are referred to as post-conference placements.
 As a general rule, post-conference placements for the fall are not made after June 15 and those for spring must be negotiated prior to October 15.

 Post-conference placements are governed by the availability of such placements at member campuses which is greatly reduced after the March conference.
 Approximately one-half of the NSE member colleges and universities remain open for additional incoming placements at the end of the March conference.
 Your home NSE coordinator will have a list of campuses that will accept post-conference placements.
-As before, you will want to ensure that the campus you select meets your academic, financial, and personal needs prior to your coordinator requesting a placement on your behalf.
+Make sure that the campus you select meets your academic, financial, and personal needs prior to your coordinator requesting a placement on your behalf.